aerospike/aerospike-graph/scale-free-network/ego/EgoGenerator.md

 ## Tasks:
 - Partition upgrades based on feedback for distribution from Ishaan
-- finish node sharing flag
+- flag for flipping the nodes from outs to in (from ego->alter to ego<-alter)

 ## Step 3: then introduce more complex distributions and faker properties etc